SPICA (spacecraft): Overview

 The concept was a collaboration between the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA).
 If funded, the telescope would have been launched on JAXA's H3 launch vehicle.

-The Ritchey–Chrétien telescope's 2.5-metre mirror (similar in size to the mirror of the Herschel Space Observatory) would have been made of silicon carbide, possibly by ESA given their experience with the Herschel telescope.
+The Ritchey–Chrétien telescope's 2.5-metre mirror (smaller in size to the mirror of the Herschel Space Observatory) would have been made of silicon carbide, possibly by ESA given their experience with the Herschel telescope.
 The main mission of the spacecraft would have been the study of star and planetary formation.
 It would have been able to detect stellar nurseries in galaxies, protoplanetary discs around young stars, and exoplanets, helped by its own coronograph for the latter two types of objects.

 Description

 The observatory would have featured a far-infrared spectrometer and was proposed to be deployed in a halo orbit around the L2 point.
 The design featured V-groove radiators and mechanical cryocoolers rather than liquid helium to cool the mirror to below 8 K (versus the 80 K or so of a mirror cooled only by radiation like Herschel's) which provides substantially greater sensitivity in the 10–100 μm infrared band (IR band); the telescope was intended to observe infrared light at longer wavelengths than the James Webb Space Telescope.
 Its sensitivity would have been more than two orders of magnitude over both the Spitzer and Herschel space telescopes.